-The formula can be used for 0 to 35 ampere of current, while it allows temperature rises from 10 degrees Celsius to 100 degrees Celsius.
-It accommodates 400 mils trace width while you can use 0.5 to 3 ounce of copper values.
+The formula can be used for 0 to 35 amperes of current, allowing the temperature to rise from 10 degrees Celsius to 100 degrees Celsius.
+It accommodates 400 mils trace width while you can use 0.5 to 3 ounces of copper values.

 The above formula is used as an industry standard and is assumed to be accurate.
-It may not be appropriate for all designs, and the website is not responsible for any damage resulting from the use of formula.
+It may not be appropriate for all designs, and the website is not responsible for any damage resulting from using the formula.